ttopper/CPSC129/docs/10.1_HTTP_REST/07_CRUD_vs_HTTP.md

 Consider again the guidelines for using those methods:

 GET
-:   The GET method means retrieve whatever information \... is
+:   The GET method means retrieve whatever information ... is
     identified by the Request-URI.
-If the Request-URI refers to a data-producing process, it is the produced data which shall be returned as the entity in the response\...”
+If the Request-URI refers to a data-producing process, it is the produced data which shall be returned as the entity in the response...”

 PUT
 :   The PUT method requests that the enclosed entity be stored under
     the supplied Request-URI.”

 POST
-:   The POST method is used to \... [provide] a block of data, such
+:   The POST method is used to ... [provide] a block of data, such
     as the result of submitting a form, to a data-handling process;
     extend a database though an append operation.”